-New hires will be provided with specific instructions on how to prepare each dish on a centralized, digital hub.
+New hires will receive specific instructions on how to prepare each dish on a centralized, digital hub.
 This makes training more efficient and eliminates the need to have other employees train new staff – especially during peak hours.

 Less Employee Turnover

 Recipe viewer software helps build overall job satisfaction and confidence.
-This helps reduce stress and guesswork, allowing kitchen staff to easily replicate the same quality dishes every time.
+In addition, this helps reduce stress and guesswork, allowing kitchen staff to replicate the same quality dishes every time easily.

 Food Cost & Inventory Control

-Since the same ingredients and quantities are used each time, you will be able to make sure you always have enough ingredients for each dish.
+Since the same ingredients and quantities are used each time, you can make sure you always have enough ingredients for each dish.
 You’ll now have more control over food costs and waste.

 Efficient Purchasing Procedures

 Buying ingredients is more efficient because you will know the exact quantity you’ll need.
-This helps to ensure that you’re serving the freshest food to your guests, and that spend is getting maximized.
+This helps ensure that you’re serving the freshest food to your guests and that spending is getting maximized.